Rory Laird: Late career

+As of June 2026, Laird hold the record for the most AFL games played at Adelaide Oval with 144 appearances, and has the sixth most AFL appearances of any Crow with 279.

 Personal life

 Growing up in the southern suburbs of Adelaide, South Australia, Laird shared a close bond with younger sister Mia.
 Laird's nephew and Mia's son Joel joined Laird as he ran out for his 250th AFL game in 2025.

 Laird is currently engaged to fiancé Ellie.
 The couple announced their engagement in October 2024.